UWE-AI-GROUP/GRAIMATTER-TEST/WP2/tools.md

   - The tool requires the setting of a number of model/dataset specific parameters, which include (depending on white-box or black-box) an optimiser, a list of layers to exploit, the learning rate, and number of training epochs.
   - For black-box attacks, the output dimension of Model A and B must be identical (requires a one-hot encoding of labels), however the rest of the architecture can differ.
 For white-box attacks, the architectures must be identical.
   - Report generates a set of visualisations, including histograms for privacy risk, ROC curves for the membership probabilities, gradient norm distributions for member and non-member data, and label-wise privacy risk plots.
+* Notes: the `requirements.txt` and tutorials are out of date.
+To use this tool, clone the repository and change to the root `ml_privacy_meter` directory; place source/notebooks here and execute; install any missing packages with pip; generated plots are located in `logs/plots`.

 ---------------------